 Living with type 1 diabetes

 In the first week, I couldn’t quite work out what all the fuss was about, which feels awful to write down now.
 I felt like I was in this bubble.
 My daughter still had pretty high blood glucose, so we did some injections with the meals, we would wake up in the night to check bloods.
 This all seems doable, I kept telling myself.
 But the enormity and reality of trying to become a pancreas for your child hadn’t really quite kicked in.
-At this point, we still hadn’t quite figured out the whole management side of things, experienced a hypo (low blood glucose levels) particularly at night, started living our lives by alarms or weeks without an interrupted nights sleep.
+At this point, we still hadn’t quite figured out the whole management side of things, experienced a hypo (low blood glucose levels) particularly at night, or really started living our lives by alarms or weeks without an interrupted nights sleep.

 I threw myself into the department of a dietician, my husband took on the tech side of things, and we both read a lot.
 We threw ourselves into all the practicalities, there’s lots of kit and organisation that comes with type 1.
 Then there are all the follow-up appointments with the amazing Diabetes Specialist Nursing Team (or DSN’s).
 So as a parent it can become quite easy to fall into solutions, organisation and planning, unknowingly pushing aside the other wonderful aspects of being a parent.

-You can’t get rid of it, you just have to learn to live with it.
+This will never go away, you can’t get rid of it, you just have to learn to live with it.

-You can’t stop thinking about it, it takes up a huge amount of your day.
+I can’t stop thinking about it, it takes up a huge amount of your day.

 You worry all the time.